 are scam.
 How honest is Zorro?

-scene.
-But unlike the "Forex Autopilots", "Trading
+are easier fooled than other groups of the population.
+But unlike the many "Forex Autopilots", "Trading

 Why was Zorro developed?